LePopal/PRACT-OBS/PRACT_OBS/ReadMe.md

 ## Requirements

-PRACT OBS is designed to run on Windows 10 and Rekordbox 6.x.
+PRACT OBS is designed to run on Windows 10 with the .Net Core 3.1 Desktop Runtime and Rekordbox 6.x.

 As of April 2020, the following Rekordbox versions are supported:
 * Rekordbox 6.0.0